 .platform.app.yaml file is sufficient to run most Lisp applications.

 name: app type: lisp:1.5 web: commands: start: ./example locations: /: allow: false passthru: true disk: 512

-Note that there will still be a proxy server in front of your application.
-If desired, certain paths may be served directly by our router without hitting your application (for static files, primarily) or you may route all requests to the Lisp application unconditionally, as in the example above.
+Note that a proxy server is still in front of your app.
+If desired, certain paths may be served directly by the router without hitting your app (for static files, primarily) or you may route all requests to the Lisp application unconditionally, as in the example above.

 The services configuration is available in the environment variable

 To parse them, add the dependencies to your